 Green design and green building are also important components of zero waste. via ZWasteCalRecycle

 But, that was nothing but a dream, until now that is, and the following press release from a major UK food processing company as reported by the Poultry Site:

 Moy Park Reaches Zero Waste to Landfill Target

 UK – To celebrate World Environment Day on 5 June, top 10 UK food company Moy Park has announced it has reached the ambitious goal of sending zero waste to landfill across all 16 of its manufacturing sites and its agricultural base throughout the UK and Europe.Commenting on the milestone, Moy Park HR Director Europe, Mike Mullan said: “In just four years Moy Park has reduced the amount of waste we send to landfill from 80 percent to zero.“This is an outstanding achievement for the company and further demonstrates our commitment to sustainable best practise.

 So, once again “the Waster” eats humble pie!

 Moy Park is not the only company to be reporting strong progress on the way to “zero waste” to landfill either, with all credit due to the organisers of the following festival in the US:

-The display of cleanliness and eco-friendly, responsible disposal behavior was due largely in part to the efforts of a local group.
-Rural Action’s Appalachia Ohio Zero Waste Initiative worked with the festival organizers on recovery of landfill and …
+The display of cleanliness and eco-friendly, responsible disposal behaviour was due largely in part to the efforts of a local group.
+Rural Action’s Appalachia Ohio Zero Waste Initiative worked with the festival organisers on recovery of landfill and Zero Waste to Landfill

 But, there are doubters who remain to be convinced that the “zero waste” goal is achievable for every business, as the following headline appears to suggest: